Hiimus/milestone-project-1/TESTING.md

 ## Bugs

 Memberships: The biggest issue I had on this project was an issue with modals.
 I had working modals for the membership.html page, but on mobile it was not working.
 When I clicked the button to activate the modal, I would only get the dark modal background.
 I tried many different things to make it work, tried youtube, google, stack overflow and more.
 No results.
 Finally, after sleeping on it, I realized that the id # was unique for the tablet and desktop, but not for mobile.
 When I created a unique ID for mobile, it was working.
-See screenshots below for visual explanation.
+See screenshots below for visual explanation of what happened when I clicked the modal on mobile device.

 ![modal issue](readme-images/issue-modal.JPG)

 Grid system:  I spent a lot of time trying to understand how the grid system worked.
 I could never manage to position elements at the right place and columns weren't the size I wanted them to be.
 I found it hard to use, and went back and forth to using the container-row-column hierarchy and d-flex/flexbox.
-After reading the bootstrap documentation and after some failing, I finally learned how to use them both.
+After re-watching CI instructional videos and reading the bootstrap documentation, I finally learned how to use them both.
 I ended up using mostly container-row-column hierarchy.

 Gallery: First I used a bootstrap carousel to view images in the gallery page.
 The images were way too big, and it didn't seem right.
-After some googling I ended up with a responsive image grid system that both worked and looked better.
+After some googling I ended up with a [responsive image grid](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) system that both worked and looked better.

 Image sizes: As mentioned in the google lighthouse test, I had all my images in original size, affecting the performance in a bad way.
 I reduced all the image sizes in Microsoft Paint while keeping the aspect ratio.